 Meeting The Challenge

-Of course, adopting new standards is one thing; getting students to meet those standards is quite another.
+Of course, adopting new Common Core standards is one thing; getting students to meet those standards is quite another.
 It means changes at all levels of the education system.
-Meanwhile, parents still face a series of bewildering choices in schools, teaching philosophies, and curricula and the Common Core Standards do not make those choices any easier.
+Meanwhile, parents still face a series of bewildering choices in schools, teaching philosophies, and curricula and the Common Core standards do not make those choices any easier.
 However, in the future, they should make it possible to better evaluate those choices by allowing parents to measure school results against a national benchmark.
 And that in turn might make parents’ jobs just a little bit more manageable.